 Casey Cotton was adorable.
 Wild, red hair streaked with gray framed a pale face that was sprinkled with freckles and lightly traced laugh lines.
 She was in head-to-toe Chico’s carrying a big Prada tote with grommet detail.
 She had a complete look, and she was killing it.

 I was wearing maternity jeans and a blue and white striped shirt with navy flats and I’d wrapped a hot pink scarf around my neck in a complicated knot.
 I had been feeling so stylish when I left the house.
 When I saw Casey, I immediately regretted my horizontal stripes.

 We exchanged hellos.
 She was a hugger, which had become awkward for me as of late, with my expansion and all.
 She smelled of overly flowery perfume with a cigarette smoke undertone.
 We sat at a high top table near the bar.

 “What’s it like to be Gary’s neighbor?”
 I asked after we’d ordered drinks (seltzer water for me and a Chardonnay for Casey).

-“It’s a dream!” she replied, sliding her napkin onto her lap.
+“It’s a dream!”
+She replied, sliding a napkin onto her lap.
 “He trims back my hydrangeas in the fall and I practically have to beat him off with a stick when the leaves come down.
-He has this leaf blower –“
+He has this leaf blower-”

-“He brought it over last fall,” I said with a laugh.
-“I couldn’t convince him otherwise.”
+“He brought it over last fall,” I interrupted with a laugh, “I couldn’t convince him otherwise.”

 “He is so excited about your project,” she said.

-“I know it, we discuss it at the pantry.”
+“I know it, we talk it at the pantry.”